Azure-Player/azure.datafactory.tools/README.md

 ### DoNotStopStartExcludedTriggers
 In some scenarios, people still want to let process to manage of triggers, but with some exceptions.
-Usage of this flag make sense along with `StopStartTriggers` only and some objects are excluded from deployment.
+Usage of this flag make sense along with `StopStartTriggers` only and when some objects are excluded from deployment.
 It guarantees that no objects (excluded) will be even touched in target service during the deployment.

 ### Excluded (collection)